 When comparing it to an MBR drive, a GPT drive has almost no limit.
-In addition to accommodating much larger drives (up to 256 TB), GPT technology is capable of tracking up to 128 different partitions without having to use an extension technique.
+In addition to accommodating much larger drives (up to 256 TB), GPT technology can track up to 128 different partitions without using an extension technique.

-Unlike an MBR drive that holds boot data in a single place, a GPT drive will store multiple copies of the boot data in many different partitions, making the recovery process much more reliable. much.
+Unlike an MBR drive that holds boot data in a single place, a GPT drive will store multiple boot data copies in many different partitions, making the recovery process much more reliable.

-While GPT technology is being adopted by all major PC manufacturers, not all versions of Windows are able to boot from GPT partition but this system is not based on UEFI.
+While all major PC manufacturers are adopting GPT technology, not all Windows versions can boot from GPT partition, but this system is not based on UEFI.

 For example, all recent 64-bit versions of Windows (Windows 10, Windows 8 / 8.1, Windows 7, and Windows Vista) will only boot from a GPT drive as long as UEFI is used (not BIOS).